ABEL m English, French, Spanish, Portuguese, Georgian, Biblical, Biblical Latin, Biblical Greek

-From a Scottish surname which was originally derived from a place name, itself probably derived from the Brythonic element cet
+From a Scottish surname that was originally derived from a place name, itself probably derived from the Brythonic element cet

 .
 This was the surname of a long line of Scottish nobles.
 It has been used as a given name since the 19th century.

-LEVI m Hebrew, English, Dutch, Biblical, Biblical Latin
+LEVI m Hebrew, English, Dutch, German, Biblical, Biblical Latin

 in Hebrew.
 As told in the Old Testament, Levi was the third son of Jacob

 , and the ancestor of one of the twelve tribes of the Israelites, known as the Levites.
 This was the tribe that formed the priestly class of the Israelites.
 The brothers Moses

 were members.
-In the New Testament this is another name for the apostle Matthew
+This name also occurs in the New Testament, where it is another name for the apostle Matthew

 LUKE m English, Biblical

-English form of the Greek name Λουκας (Loukas)
+, from the Greek name Λουκᾶς (Loukas)

 , Lucania being a region in southern Italy (of uncertain meaning).
 Luke was a doctor who travelled in the company of the apostle Paul

 .
 According to tradition, he was the author of the third gospel and Acts in the New Testament.
 He was probably of Greek ethnicity.
 He is considered a saint by many Christian denominations.... [more]